Welcome to today's edition of the Rush 24-7 podcast.

 It would be juicy if it was his own.

-You know what this is, you know who I am, and you know how we do it, so we don't waste time telling you.
+You know who I am, and you know how we do it, so we don't waste time telling you.

-It's a um really, really I was I was surprised it's a good movie, and I saw a review of this movie.
+It's a good movie, and I saw a review of this movie.

 If there's anything that indicates the cultural divide that we're in, I mean, Secretariat, it's a Disney movie, and it's all about never quitting, never giving up.

-I, you know, I was 22 years old when Secretariat won the triple crown, and it was 1973, and I had just left home and I was I was uh starting in my radio career, and I didn't pay a whole lot of attention to the details.
+I was 22 years old when Secretariat won the Triple Crown, and it was 1973, and I had just left home, and I was starting in my radio career, and I didn't pay a whole lot of attention to the details.

-I had forgotten how phenomenal the horse was, and I did not know any of the backstory of the uh horse's ownership or syndicate, which is what the movie is uh is is really all about.
+I had forgotten how phenomenal the horse was, and I did not know any of the backstory of the horse's ownership or syndicate, which is what the movie is really all about.

 A woman who didn't know a thing about the horse business inherits it.

-Everybody in her family and outside says you gotta sell it.
+Everybody in her family and outside says, you got to sell it.

-She's offered eight million for the horse, what she owes six million to stay afloat.
+She's offered $8 million for the horse, where she owes $6 million to stay afloat.

-She turns it down because she's believing that the horse can win the triple crown to be worth three times that.
+She turns it down because she's believing that the horse can win the Triple Crown and be worth three times that.

 She turns out to be right, but everybody tells her she can't do it.

-Uh in its totalitary uh totality secretariat is a work of creepy, half-hilarious master race propaganda, almost worthy of Lenny Reifenstahl, which was uh she was Hitler's videographer, and all the more effective because it presents as a family-friendly yarn about a nice lady and her horse.
+In its totality, Secretariat is a work of creepy, half-hilarious master race propaganda, almost worthy of Lenny Riefenstahl, which she was Hitler's videographer, and all the more effective because it presents as a family-friendly yarn about a nice lady and her horse.

-I mean, everything nothing in the in the movie is not true, and this is said to be a half-hilarious master race propaganda, almost worthy of Lenny Reifenstall Secretariat, actually goes much further, presenting a honey-dipped fantasy version of the American past as the Tea Party would like to imagine it, loaded with uplift and glory and scrubbed clean of multiculturalism and social discord.
+Secretariat actually goes much further, presenting a honey-dipped fantasy version of the American past as the Tea Party would like to imagine it, loaded with uplift and glory and scrubbed cleaned of multiculturalism and social discord.

 It's 1973.